Achievable logoAchievable logo

 France struggled after Robespierre’s downfall, not only because of its economic difficulties but also because it was conducting several wars, including against the British.

-Notice that both sentences provide the same information even though they are worded differently.
+Notice that both sentences communicate the same information, even though they’re worded differently.

 Contradictors

-Contradictors are words or phrases that indicate that the passage includes a contrast.
+Contradictors are words or phrases that signal a contrast.

 although/though but in contrast in spite of/ despite however